taivox/blog/README.md

 Whatever we built had to be invisible to applications and easy for infrastructure teams to manage.

+### Why not just pay for Docker Hub and Upbound?

+We considered getting paid accounts for both services, but that wouldn't defend us from registry outages - when Docker Hub or Upbound goes down, paid customers go down with them.
+Plus, the costs would be significant across our clients with multiple clusters each.
+We needed something that gave us full control and true resilience.

 ## The solution: registry proxies

 We built registry proxies - smart middlemen that sit between your infrastructure and external registries.
 These proxies cache images locally after the first pull, effectively eliminating rate limits for subsequent requests.